+‘Russian bombs’ hit Mariupol theatre where ‘lots of civilians’ were sheltering

-Russian bombs hit Mariupol theatre where ‘lots of civilians’ were sheltering
+Russian bombs hit Mariupol theatre where ‘lots of civilians’ were sheltering, says official

-The city has been bombardment for more than 10 days
+The city has been under bombardment for more than 10 days

 Russian forces have bombed a theatre where civilians were sheltering in the besieged city of Mariupol, local officials said.